 - Please note that resident directors are not permitted to drive with students as passengers while abroad unless a petition has been approved by the university's International Travel Policy Committee.

-- Education abroad coordinators will make group international and in-country arrangements only through the use of Ohio State's designated travel agency – with the exception of programs managed by a host institution or in cases when airfare is arranged by the individual participant.
+- Education abroad specialists will make group international and in-country arrangements only through the use of Ohio State's designated travel provider– with the exception of programs managed by a host institution or in cases when airfare is arranged by the individual participant.

 - The Office of International Affairs will determine the per person amount for emergency funds to be included in the program fee.